blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ![dingo-load-snapshot](/dingo-load-snapshot.png)

-> 📝 If you choose not to load a Mithril snapshot you can start dingo with `./dingo` and let the normal ledger replay start.
+> 📝 If you choose not to load a Mithril snapshot you can start dingo with the `./dingo` command and let the normal ledger replay start.
 It will take several more hours than using a Mithril snapshot for the chain to sync.

 ### Congratulations you are ready to start using the Dingo node!